Director, MA Arts Enterprise and Development

 I have secondary interests and experience in:

 I write articles and book chapters for a range of publications -- mostly for international constituencies invested in public culture.
 For example, I have recently (with Tom Fleming) written a contribution to the next UNCTAD Creative Economy Report.
-I have also written a chapter for the book Cultural Diplomacy and International Cultural Cooperation (Dragićević Šešić, ed.) to be published in 2017 by the Serbia Ministry of Culture Belgrade.
-Apart from this, I maintain three current research projects:
+I have also written a chapter for the book Cultural Diplomacy: Arts, Festivals and Geopolitics (Dragićević Šešić, ed.) just published in Belgrade.
+Apart from this, I maintain three current research project areas:

-1: Cultural Politics and Development research: As Co-Editor in Chief of The Journal of Law, Social Justice and Global Development.
-This journal was established 16 years ago, but I am now (with Rajnaara Akhtar) leading a complete re-brand, re-launch and period of academic development (until 2019).
-This is funded by the Warwick Global Research Priority on International Development.
+2: Cultural Politics and Development research: As Co-Editor in Chief of The Journal of Law, Social Justice and Global Development, we are innovating new interconnections between pedagogy, research media and journal production.
+This journal was established 16 years ago with an ethical mandate to engage with the Global South.
+We are now (my Co-Ed. in Chief is Rajnaara Akhtar) leading a complete re-brand, re-launch and period of academic development.
+This is initially funded by the Warwick Global Research Priority on International Development.

-My research and teaching are symbiotic, and my investment in teaching is in part motivated by the belief that for scholars, pedagogy is a public duty.
-My annual teaching routine is always characterised by innovation and public events.
-Altogether, I have founded three international masters degrees, written 21 course modules (8 undergraduate and 13 postgraduate) supervised over a 120 MA dissertations since 2006, and organised many placements, public seminars and student public cultural events.
+My research and teaching are symbiotic, as I have a strong belief in pedagogy as a public duty.
+My annual teaching routine is always characterised by innovation in communication, engagement and participation, and public events.
+I have founded three international masters degrees, written 21 course modules (8 undergraduate and 13 postgraduate) supervised over a 120 MA dissertations, and organised many placements, public seminars and student public cultural events.
 I take an active and interactive approach to teaching, using project frameworks, business simulation, online forum and social media as well as case studies.
 My new MA in Arts, Enterprise and Development looks at the uses of arts and creative enterprises in Development (International Development and local cultural, community and urban development).
 The relation between theory and practice is often a contradictory or tense one, and I want students to experience this, and realize that solutions or approaches to problems are not pre-given but have to be improvised, innovated and negotiated.

 I have recently supervised a number of successful PhD projects, and will currently take students in many areas of cultural policy studies -- creative industries; urban culture and cities; public culture and art institutions; cultural development and local community; artists, enterprise, intervention and cultural dissent; global development and creative economy; culture and global sustainability; cultural rights, freedom and democracy.